Home > Knowledge Center > Articles & Guides > Pension Risk Transfer Explained

 As an employer, you may be proud to offer your employees defined-benefit pension plans that put them at ease and help them plan for their future.
 A pension plan can offer many benefits to your employees, such as guaranteed payments in retirement, tax deferments on contributions, and professional management of their investments.

-What risk is associated with pension plans?
+What risk transfer is associated with pension plans?

 To understand the importance of pension risk transfer, you must first understand the meaning of pension risk.
 There are several factors that can pose risk related to pension plans.